 - Brush size: You can’t expect to use the same size brush on a Chihuahua and a Saint Bernard.
 Choose an appropriate brush size for the size of your dog.

-- Ergonomic grip: You’ll thank yourself for buying dog brushes with comfortable, ergonomic handles after a long grooming session — especially if you have multiple dogs or long-coated dogs that take time to groom.
+- Ergonomic grip: You’ll thank yourself for buying a dog brush with a comfortable, ergonomic handle after a long grooming session, especially if you have multiple dogs or long-coated dogs that take time to groom.

 - Self-cleaning function: Some types of brushes, particularly slicker brushes, have a self-cleaning function.
 This consists of pins that retract at the press of a button, so you can easily remove hair and dirt.

-- Wet/dry use: You can use most rubber brushes wet, as well as dry, making them ideal for massaging shampoo into dogs’ coats when bathing them or brushing out dead hair and tangles when they’re slippery from shampoo.
+- Wet/dry use: You can use most rubber brushes wet, as well as dry.
+They are ideal for massaging dog shampoo into pets’ coats when bathing them or brushing out dead hair and tangles from wet coats.